boscoh/peptagram/readme.md

 - self-contained: *just zip directory and send by email*
 - publishable: *installable on any server, even on Dropbox*

+User guide to the visualisation webapp at <http://boscoh.github.io/vizhelp.html>.

-`peptagram` is not meant to replace heavy-duty proteomics visulaization tools such as peptide-shaker or PepXMLViewer.
-Instead, it provides a useful overview of proteomics experiments in a package that is convenient for down-stream purposes.
+`peptagram` is not meant to replace heavy-duty tools such as peptide-shaker or PepXMLViewer.
+Instead, it provides a useful overview of proteomics experiments in a convenient format for end-users.

-As well, `peptagram` provides a number of parsers for proteomics search results.
+*This info in friendlier form at <http://boscoh.github.io/peptagram>.*

 ## Installation

-`peptagram` consists of a set of Python scripts that parse proteomics data and sets up the web-app.
-The web-app itself is a custom Javascript/HTML5 app that is included in the package.
+`peptagram` consists of a set of python scripts that converts proteomics data into an HTML5 visualisation.

-To generate the visualizations, you must work with Python on the commandline.
-You need to have installed Python and pip, the Python package installer.
-Then:
+To generate the visualisations, you must have python installed.
+If you have the python installer pip, then:

-    pip install peptagram
+    > pip install peptagram

+Otherwise, download and unzip the package from <https://github.com/boscoh/peptagram/archive/master.zip>

+And install from the package directory:

+    > python setup.py install

+`peptagram` has two python dependencies:

-`peptagram` has one dependecy, the wonderful [`pymzml`](https://github.com/pymzml/pymzML) package to read `.mzML` files.
+  1. [pymzml](https://github.com/pymzml/pymzML) to read `.mzML` files
+  2. [uniprot](https://github.com/boscoh/uniprot) to get protein sequences from <http://uniprot.org>.

+These should be installed automatically from the above scripts, but if that fails, you may need to install them manually.

-## Generating visualizations
+## Generating visualisations

-In proteomics, as you may very well know, there are many different formats, each choosing to describe sets of information. `peptagram` currently provide parsers to work with:

-- mzML
-- Morpheus
-- TPP
-- X!Tandem
-- Mascot
-- MaxQuant
-- fasta
+`peptagram` consists of Python modules that convert proteomics data into an HTML5 visualisation.

+A set of examples can be found in this ~100 MB download: <http://monash.edu/proteomics/peptagram/examples-0.1a.zip>.

-For a fully realized visualization, `peptagram` requires:
+For a fully realized visualisation, `peptagram` requires:

 1. peptide-spectrum matches
 2. protein groupings
 3. sequences of identified proteins
 4. tandem MS/MS spectra

-As different formats contain different subsets of information, for a functional `peptagram` visualiation, different data files will be needed.
-In the following, we will describe a number of cases we have got working.
+Given the variety of proteomics formats, different combinations of data are needed to generate visualisation.

+In this download, we have examples of:

+- Morpheus & mzML
+- TPP & fasta & mzML
+- TPP & x!Tandem
+- TPP & Mascot & fasta
+- MaxQuant

+These will be discussed in detail below.

-### EXAMPLE: Morpheus and mzML
+## Example: Morpheus and mzML

-`morpheus` is a search engine designed for high-quality data, where the assumption that MS/MS peaks are well-resolved results in much better performance.
-As `morpheus` does not come with a bundled viewer, `peptagram` provides a unique tool to view `morpheus` results.
+Morpheus is a search engine designed for high-quality data, where the assumption that MS/MS peaks are well-resolved results in better performance.
+As Morpheus does not come with a bundled viewer, `peptagram` provides a unique tool to view Morpheus proteomics search results.
-First create a Python script in a text editor with a name like `morpheus_example.py`.
-This will read a set of `morpheus` protein groupings and match the proteins with peptide-spectrum matches.
-Make sure the filenames are correct relative to the directory where you save `morpheus_example.py`.

-`morpheus` generates protein groupings and the nice thing about `morpheus` is that protein sequences and descriptions are included in the `.protein_group.tsv` files.
-This means the primary data structure `proteins` can be generated with the `morpheus` `.protein_groups.tsv` and `.PSMs.tsv` files.
-Also required is the `modifications.tsv` file:
+In the unzipped examples directory, the morpheus script is `run_morpheus.py`.
+The script first imports the relevant `peptagram` modules:

     import peptagram.morpheus
     import peptagram.mzml
     import peptagram.proteins

+The following function reads in the sequences and protein groupings from `.protein_group.tsv`, the peptide-spectrum matches from `.PSMs.tsv` and the modifications from `modifications.tsv`, and put into a python data-structure called `proteins`:

     proteins = peptagram.morpheus.get_proteins(
-        'example/morpheus/OK20130822_MPProtomap_KO1.protein_groups.tsv',
-        'example/morpheus/OK20130822_MPProtomap_KO1.PSMs.tsv',
-        'example/morpheus/modifications.tsv'
+        'morpheus/OK20130822_MPProtomap_KO1.protein_groups.tsv',
+        'morpheus/OK20130822_MPProtomap_KO1.PSMs.tsv',
+        'morpheus/modifications.tsv'
         )

-__OPTIONAL:__ If you did the `morpheus` calculation with `.mzML` files, then there is an optional step where you can load in raw spectra from the `.mzML` file.
-The visualization will still work without this step, but no spectra will be displayed:
+__OPTIONAL:__ If you did the Morpheus search with .mzML files, you can load in the raw spectra into `proteins` from the `.mzML` file, which will be displayed.
+The function will match the spectra in the `.mzML` to  entries in the `.PSM.tsv` file.
+For this case, only one data-set has been read into `proteins`, so the second parameter is given 0, to refer to the first data-set:

     peptagram.mzml.load_mzml(
-        proteins, 0, 'example/morpheus/OK20130822_MPProtomap_KO1.mzML')
+        proteins, 0, 'morpheus/OK20130822_MPProtomap_KO1.mzML')

-Now that we have loaded the peptide-spectrum matches and protein groups into  `proteins`, we can generate the web-app visualation.
-This requires a population of a `data` dictionary that contains parameters that will be passed into the web-app:
+Now that `proteins` is properly read, we can generate the visualation.
+The visualisation requires a little bit information to provide useful annotations for the user.
+This is to be put in a `data` dictionary:

-    out_dir = 'out/morpheus-pr'
     data = {
       'title': 'Morpheus Example',
       'proteins': proteins,
       'source_labels': [''],
-      'color_names': ['1.0', 'score/n', ''],
+      'color_names': ['', '', ''],
       'mask_labels': [],
     }
-    peptagram.proteins.make_proteins_directory(data, out_dir)

 A quick description of the fields:

-  - title: the text that will be displayed at the top of the web-app
+  - `title`: the text that will be displayed at the top of the web-app
-  - proteins: the proteins data structure, in the future you may want to construct your own
+  - `proteins`: the proteins data structure, in the future you may want to construct your own
-  - source_labels: in comparison mode, this is the label for the different proteomics experiment. ignored if it is an empty list
+  - `source_labels`: in comparison mode, this is the label for the different proteomics experiment. ignored if it is an empty list
-  - color_names: in comparison mode, the labels for the colors in the legend
+  - `color_names`: in comparison mode, the labels for the colors in the legend
-  - mask_labels: alternative masking for the display of higher accuracies
+  - `mask_labels`: alternative masking for the display of higher accuracies

+The `data` dictionary is then passed into the function that generates the visualisation web-app in the `out/morpheus-pr` directory:

+    peptagram.proteins.make_proteins_directory(
+        data, 'out/morpheus-pr')

-On the command-line, run the script to generate the visualization:
+Which is run on the command-line in the examples directory:

-    python morpheus_example.py
+    python run_morpheus.py

-### EXAMPLE: TPP with fasta and mzML
+## Example: TPP with fasta and mzML

 The Transatlantic Protein Pipeline (TPP) represents one of the largest open-source proteomics toolkits.
-As the TPP have pushed for their `.protXML` and `.pepXML` formats as standards. `.protXML` and `.pepXML` search results can come from any number of search-engines. `peptagram` can generate visualizations from these files if the protein sequences are also available in the form of `.fasta` files:
+As the TPP have pushed for their `.protXML` and `.pepXML` formats as standards, the search results can come from any number of search-engines.
+As such, by handling TPP files, `peptagram` can  handle search data indirectly from many different sources.

+The example script is called `run_tpp.py`, and the requiredn modules are:

     import peptagram.tpp
     import peptagram.mzml
     import peptagram.fasta
     import peptagram.proteins

+First, the protein-groups and peptide-spectrum matches are read in from a `.protXML` file and potentially several `.pepXML` files, which is treated as a list of filenames:

     proteins, source_names = peptagram.tpp.get_proteins_and_sources(
         'tpp/hca-lysate-16.prot.xml',